FLUX-SE/all_docs/en_US/spat_revolution_doc/Spatialisation_Technology_Panning_Algorithms.md

 ## Angular and PanR

-!> PanR is only available in the Ultimate version of _SPAT Revolution_.

 These are legacy 2D pan pot laws from the original IRCAM Spat library.
 They only become available when using 2D channel based streams and are primarily included for backwards compatibility.

 **How Does It Work?**